 A QUICK NOTE ON METHOD

-I am an archivist not by training but by circumstance, drawn as I am to the idea that the oral traditions provide only partial records of vernacular life and the rhetorical activity that helps to define it.
+I am drawn to the idea that the oral traditions provide only partial records of vernacular life and the rhetorical activity that helps to define it.
 I publish much of my archiving work on this site to provide my audience with an example of the relative curatorial simplicity afforded by programs like this one.
 Not ignoring the fact that many whose records require archiving do not have access or expertise in this area, once the decision is made to digitize an archive, the process of creating one is not as prohibitive or intimidating as it once was.
 This means, also, that those who possess the skill can help those who do not, thus encouraging a sense of productive engagement.

 As this collection of archives develops, so will research and teaching opportunities at the graduate and undergraduate level, both local and abroad.
 More than that, though, is the probability that this project will take root and inspire others to do similar projects on their own.
 And isn’t that what it’s all about in the end?
 Roots?
 Routes?
 Ourselves as the namers, shapers, makers, and doers in our own lives.
 The tellers of our own stories.
 Tradition enacted is what a living archive ought to be.